edmundpf/gmail-slack-lifx/README.md

      - `slack_att_custom(_attach, None, "#your_channel_here")`

 ## Gmail Setup
-1. You may receive IMAP authentification errors for your accounts due to Google Security Settings if you run this on an external server and not your usual IP address.
+1. You may receive IMAP authentification errors for your accounts due to Google Security Settings.
 To fix these errors:
    - Make sure IMAP is enabled for your Gmail accounts
-   - Allow less secure apps for your account https://myaccount.google.com/lesssecureapps
+   - Allow less secure apps for your account at https://myaccount.google.com/lesssecureapps
    - You will most likely get an email about a *blocked signin attempt* from Google:
      - If so, go to https://myaccount.google.com/u/0/device-activity and verify the device for your account
    - After your device has been verified by Google and less secure apps are allowed for your account, you'll be able to login via IMAP using the script